 - Use end dates for short courses.
 Letting an antibiotic auto-stop is safer than relying on memory.

 - Add notes for special instructions.
-"Give 30 minutes before meals" goes in the medication's Notes field, not the schedule.
+"Give 30 minutes before meals" goes in the medication's Instructions field, not the schedule.

 Common questions